Skip Ribbon Commands

 • A person you share a blood relationship with because of a child.

-• A person you are dating or dated in the past.
+• A person you have dating or dated in the past.

 What is domestic violence and domestic abuse?

 • Physical Abuse: Hitting, slapping, shoving, grabbing, pinching, biting, hair pulling, choking, etc., are types of physical abuse.
-Physical abuse includes denying a partner medical care or forcing alcohol and/or drug use upon him or her.
+Physical abuse includes denying a partner a medical career forcing alcohol and/or drug use upon him or her.

-• Psychological Abuse: Fear by intimidation, threatening physical harm to a partner, children, a partner's family or friends, or to the abuser; destruction of pets and property; and forcing isolation from family, friends or school or work.
+• Psychological Abuse: Fear by intimidation, threatening physical harm to a partner, children, a partner’s family or friends, or to the abuser; destruction of pets and property; and forcing isolation from family, friends school, or work.

 • Economic Abuse: Making or attempting to make the victim financially dependent by maintaining total control over financial resources, withholding access to money, or forbidding attendance at school or employment.